 The Core Curriculum requires you to take a range of classes, many in your first and second year, in order to improve your foundation skills (reading, writing, critical thinking, etc...) and increase your breadth of experience.
 The major parts of the curriculum include:

 Students discover the tools of academic inquiry while refining their writing, reading and oral communication skills.
 Students take the first course in the sequence, FYI 101, in the fall semester with students in their advising group.

 The fall course asks students to consider what it means to be a liberally educated individual.
-In the winter, students ponder how our exploration of the past deepens our understanding of the human condition.
-The spring course addresses how we can embrace the challenges of our diverse and changing world.
+In the spring, students ponder how our exploration of the past deepens our understanding of the human condition and how we can embrace the challenges of our diverse and changing world.

 First-Year Advising at Augustana provides you the information and support you need to have a successful first year.
 You’ll be part of a small group of first-year students led by a faculty advisor and a peer mentor.